Picture book writing

 Two target audiences

-Children’s books are unique in that they need to appeal to two audiences: The children the book is for, and the grown-ups that purchase and read the books with the children.
+Another key step in picture book writing is understanding your target audience.
+Children’s books are unique in that they need to appeal to two audiences: the children the book is for, and the grown-ups that purchase and read the books with the children.

 Ways to know your audience is to: